leesahanders/my_website/README.md

 I can now access my account and see my deployments at https://questionable.quarto.pub/blog/.

 The "API error 401" can be resolved by removing and reconnecting the account using `quarto publish accounts` to remove the account.
 You will be prompted to add an account when `quarto publish quarto-pub` is next run.

+## Troubleshooting

+ojs errors: This was resolved by completely uninstalling quarto, uninstalling the RStudio IDE, and then re-installing.

 ## Implement a broken link checker